3000 W, 55 g/min continuous steam, 230 g steam boost, SteamGlide Plus soleplate

-Various types of noises (such as pumping, rattling, ticking) are produced during ironing with your Philips steam generator.
+Various types of noises (such as pumping, rattling, ticking) are produced during ironing with your Philips steam iron.
 Learn more here.

 A whooshing sound can be heard when steam comes out of the soleplate